 26th January, 2011 – Turnbull’s wife Lucy, a former Lord Mayor of Sydney, is awarded an Officer of the Order of Australia by Bill Shorten’s mother-in-law, Governor-General Quentin Bryce.

-28th February, 2011 – Turnbull praises Islam, and Australia’s bloated foreign aid program, on his favourite television show, Q&A:
+28th February, 2011 – Turnbull praises Muhammedanism, and Australia’s bloated foreign aid program, on his favourite television show, Q&A:

 “Islam is an ancient religion of great scholarship… much of our learning and culture came to us from the Muslims… It’s a great tradition.
 It is important for us that we promote and encourage Islam and Islamic traditions that are moderate…”